bozzimarcello/bozzimarcello/README.md

 👋 Hi, I’m @bozzimarcello
-I am a computer science teacher in a technical school.
+I am a computer science teacher in a technical high school, I also train teachers.

 👀 I’m interested in ...
 - Cybersecurity
-- C#
+- Teaching
-- .NET
+- Microsoft C# and .NET Core
-- teaching
 - Unity 3D

 📫 How to reach me ...